Social Icons

 Directed by Tim Kirkby

-He is asked to get involved in case concerning an actor Alastair (Mel Gibson), who is being investigated for the murder of his wife.
-Problem is that Alastair is finding it hard to put two and two together because he is a drunk.
+He’s asked to get involved in a case concerning an actor, Alastair (played by Mel Gibson), who’s being investigated for the murder of his wife.
+The problem is, Alastair is a drunk and can’t seem to piece anything together.